-Carol had a hard time and started smoking after a death in the family.
-But thirty years on, she teaches all of us the best way to quit.
+Carol started smoking after a death in the family.
+Twenty years on, she shares her best quit smoking tips.

 I was a nurse at the time and one of the nurses offered me a cigarette saying it would 'make me feel better.'
-Fast forward 30 something years and after endless attempts to stop, I finally did.
+Fast forward 20-something years and after endless attempts to stop, I finally did.
 If you're interested, this is how:

-- I'd rub the fingers of my non-dominant hand in the grey crud in the ashtray and when I desperate for a fag, I'd smell my fingers.... believe me that kills the urge
+When I was desprate for a ciggie, I'd rub the fingers of my non-dominant hand in the grey crud in the ashtray and I'd smell my fingers.... believe me that kills the urge.

-- I took up a craft that I had always wanted to do with my cigarette money.
+With my 'cigarette money', I took up a craft that I had always wanted to do.

-- I'd tell myself I could have one if I waited 10 minutes.
-Obviously I didn't do that but it removed any chance of failure.
+I'd tell myself I could have one if I waited 10 minutes.
+Obviously I never did, but it removed any chance of failure.

-I found out 'the hard way' stress has NOTHING to do with smoking (when my life went totally pear shaped AFTER I stopped.)
-I now have no idea when I stopped just that it was 20 something years ago.
+I now have no idea when exactly I stopped smoking, just that it was 20-something years ago.
 If you're still reading this, good luck, you'll get there.
-I nearly forgot, I was lighting 60 of those stinking things a day.
+I nearly forgot that I was lighting 60 of those stinking things a day.